grumpycoders/iec-60908/README.md

 hardware project which would be able to generate Compact Disc bitstreams in real time, and at high speed, replacing CD lenses with electronics.

+Other directions this work might go would also be to look at the encoding of DVD and Blu-ray optical discs.